-Section 74.
+Section 78.
 The scheduling of part-time employees or full-time employees working reduced hours shall be by seniority within their department and store schedules up to eight (8) hours per day or forty (40) hours per week.
 The Employer shall maximize the straight-time daily and weekly work schedules (including Sunday) of each employee based on the hours as determined and scheduled by management.
 The only exception to this would be when a more senior part-time employee has requested to work less hours than their seniority entitles them.
 This request must be submitted to the department manager in writing.
+The average of all meat department part-time employees by store and classification shall not be less than twenty (20) scheduled work hours per week (including paid holidays, sick pay, jury pay and funeral pay) exclusive of part-time employees whose availability temporarily limits them to less than the minimum hours as provided above.
+It is understood that the twenty (20) hours average shall apply only to markets employing two (2) or more part-time employees in any classification.

-Section 75.
+Section 79.
 Under this procedure, a senior employee can claim hours of work, in his classification, for which he is qualified so long as such claim would not reduce any other employee's schedule below the daily or weekly minimum except to zero.
+The zeroing out procedures shall become effective sixty (60) days following ratification of this Agreement.
 If an employee is zeroed out, he or she shall have the right to exercise lay-off options.
 However, any bump to another store shall be delayed for one (1) week.

-Section 76.
+Section 80.
 The Employer agrees not to schedule two (2) part-time employees in the same classification back to back each day in their weekly schedules within an individual market or delicatessen where it is possible to combine their total posted weekly schedules so that one (1) full-time employee can be used.

-FLOATERS.
+Floaters.
 A "Floater" is a Wrapper who an Employer regularly assigns to work in more than one store.